mruiz4241/mruiz4241/README.md

 # Hello, I'm Mario Ruiz.
 <a href="https://linkedin.com/in/mario-ruiz-b7848398/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a driven and determined individual who is passionate about protecting people’s and organizations’ security.
+I find it exciting working with technology and am relentless in solving complex problems.
+I am eager to apply my technical talents, passion for cybersecurity, and commitment to continually learn.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey has led me to develop a passion for cyber security, and I am now eager to transition into this field, specifically aiming to start as a Cyber Security Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]